danluo7/hingtgen_rnaseq/README.md

-## Run htseq-count on alignments instead to produce raw counts instead of FPKM/TPM values for differential expression analysis ##
+## Parallel to Stringtie, can also run htseq-count on alignments to produce raw counts instead of FPKM/TPM values (what Stringtie outputs) for differential expression analysis ##

 htseq-count basic usage: